Environmental indicators

 Zero-burning policy

-The Group enforces a zero-burning policy of no open burnings and no use of fire for the clearing of land or as a method for domestic waste disposal in all concessions.
+The Group enforces a zero-burning policy.
+In all concessions, open burning, the use of fire for clearing land, and the use of fire for domestic waste disposal is prohibited.
 The same commitment is extended to our suppliers.

 Fire preparedness, monitoring and response procedures